 The larger size lends it to be better suited to cocktails with ice, whereas the single rocks glass is what you want when you’re sipping on a neat pour.
 It’s not wrong per se to drink a neat pour from a double glass, it will just look slightly out of proportion.

 In order for your sense of smell to be truly satisfied, you should be looking for glasses such as the Glencairn, developed by Glencairn Crystal in Scotland, UK.
-The Glencairn glass fuses together the best of everything in whiskey glassware, with a heavy bottom akin to the old fashioned rocks glass, with a curved upper to focus the aromas, similar to a nosing copitas glass.
+The Glencairn glass fuses together the best of everything in whisky glassware, with a heavy bottom akin to the old fashioned rocks glass, with a curved upper to focus the aromas, similar to a nosing copitas glass.

 Mini Glencairn glasses are commonly used at distilleries for serving samples.

-And when you’re spending good money on a bottle, you shouldn’t settle for some cheap-ass glassware either, but something that is just as much a piece of art that can be displayed through a glass-fronted cabinet, as it is a functional glass.
+And when you’re spending good money on a bottle, you shouldn’t settle for some cheap glassware either, but something that is just as much a piece of art that can be displayed through a glass-fronted cabinet, as it is a functional glass.

-What is a whiskey snifter?
+What is a whisky snifter?

-Do whiskey glasses make a difference?
+Do whisky glasses make a difference?

 A standard whisky is 1.5 ounces for a shot.
 For a near or rocks pour, it should be two ounces.
 For double, its three ounces.

-You May Also Like
+You May Also Like:

-A large portion of Waterford's range are the double old fashioned style, but this duo of Lismore Connoisseur Diamond glasses are large enough to hold whiskey-based cocktails, ice or whiskey with a splash of water, but not so large that a neat pour will look out of place.
+A large portion of Waterford's range are the double old fashioned style, but this duo of Lismore Connoisseur Diamond glasses are large enough to hold whisky-based cocktails, ice or whisky with a splash of water, but not so large that a neat pour will look out of place.
 They're hand-crafted from "the finest crystal" and have some real heft to them making them feel all the more substantial.

-The Cupa Rocks glasses are designed and produced to fit perfectly in the hand, allowing you to swirl your whiskey to release its aromas with ease.
+The Cupa Rocks glasses are designed and produced to fit perfectly in the hand, allowing you to swirl your whisky to release its aromas with ease.
 The edge upon which the glass can lean on provides a perfect 2oz/60ml pour, so no need for a jigger or other measuring device, and they're hand-blown in Florenc,e, Italy.
 Simply stunning.

 The Eva Solo glass is mouth-blown and sports an unusual sloped design.
-It's not just to make it look pretty though, as the slope allows the flavours of your whiskey to really come to the fore (and provide an easier route into your mouth, of course).
+It's not just to make it look pretty though, as the slope allows the flavours of your whisky to really come to the fore (and provide an easier route into your mouth, of course).